JohnMuirhead000/Hackathon/README.md

 application needs to access a users email, it decrypts it.
 Furthermore, the applicaion gives users flexability as for which information they will make public, such as weather or not they are on campus.

-Whenever this program is run, it assumes a new user is creaating an account.
+Whenever this program is run, it assumes a new user is creating an account.
 The data everytime it is run is stored in a text file called data.txt.
-Somme example data is has already been put in data.txt.
+Some example data is has already been put in data.txt.
+Each line represents a different user.